How to Win the Job Search Competition

 When you talk about hiring an employee, sometimes it seems that a job applicant prevails because of a favorable convergence of the sun, moon, and stars.

 Or, maybe hiring an employee is just like a crap shoot.
 Or, hiring an employee is like throwing a bunch of darts and hoping that one of them sticks in the target.
-I have heard all of these references to the process of hiring an employee.

 But the fundamental question remains.
 What makes one applicant the winner in the job search competition?
 Employees who were hired did a lot of things right.
 Better, they did almost nothing wrong.
-How did Mary get the job?

 When comparing candidates, an employer has to differentiate between well-qualified applicants.
-Applicants who appear to have the qualities, skills, education, experience and knowledge the employer seeks are invited to interview.
+Applicants who appear to have the qualities, skills, education, experience, and knowledge the employer seeks are invited to interview.
 One is selected.
 How do you get to be the one?

 Your Personal Presentation Must Make You Stand Out